-Everybody told you social media is oh-so-important for generating traffic, so you focused so much of your time and effort building a following on Facebook, Twitter, Pinterest, or whatever the flavor of the month is today.
+Everybody told you social media, as well as Google are oh-so-important for generating traffic, so you focused so much of your time and effort building a following on Facebook, Twitter, Pinterest, and SEO or whatever the flavor of the month is today.

-But every time you publish one of your blog posts, these sources don’t seem to drive all that much traffic.
+But every time you publish one of your blog posts, these sources don’t seem to drive traffic.
 Only a small percentage of the following you’ve built seems to click-through to your site.

 Well, what if I told you about a social media platform that not only generates mass traffic, but you don’t even need many followers to benefit from it?

-If you’re disappointed with your results from traditional social media, try Flipboard.
+If you’re disappointed with your results from traditional social media, start a Flipboard account.

-Flipboard is an app and website that allows you to curate content in the forms of an online magazine.
-(Few people know it also has great potential as a source of traffic to your website.
+Flipboard is an app and website that allows you to curate content by having to curate and create magazine.
+(Few people know it also has great potential as a source of blog traffic.
 But more on that later. )

 The reasons Flipboard is preferable to traditional social media are simple.

 When you sign up for Flipboard, it first presents you with a big list of topics.
-You select what you’re interested in, and when you’re done, Flipboard will create an online magazine with cover stories from all the topics you selected.
+You select what you’re interested in, and when you’re done, Flipboard will curate and create an online magazine with cover stories from all the topics you selected.